Summer teaching in ICAP is offered to graduate students who express interest based on the following criteria:

 Teaching is offered to limited term lecturers and instructors only if the available pool of graduate students has been exhausted.

-For 2020, offers will be made beginning March 13, 2020 and will continue until April 15, 2020.
-Given that instability in enrollment is higher than normal due to Purdue's response to COVID19 outbreaks, dates here are subject to change.
+For 2020, offers will be made beginning March 13, 2020 and will continue until May 11, 2020.
+April 15, 2020.
+Given that instability in enrollment is higher than normal due to Purdue's response to the Coronavirus outbreak, dates here are subject to change.

 - Using the criteria, the ICAP director ranks those who express interest.
 Offers are made using those rankings.